Advice on range hoods

 Use and maintenance

-When you want to buy a range hood, you should also take into account how much energy the appliance uses.
-Do you have an open kitchen?
-Take a look at the noise level and see if it's a silent appliance.
 Want something extra on your range hood?
 Opt for a cool function, such as a range hood that always use the right exhaust capacity because it's connected to the cooktop.
 Or a range hood that gives you a signal when you need to clean the grease filters.
-Range hoods may look very boring, but the opposite is true.
+To ensure that a range hood continues to extract properly, it's important that you keep the filters clean.